jgordini/Notes/APL Quest -2013/Float your Boat 2013-7.md

 Now we have our x, and if we try to run g on x, then things fail spectacularly, and the reason is that apl will internally upgrade all of these numbers to be decimal floats, and then they get stuck there, and we compare them.
 So if you say the data representation of each one of x, then we can see that the floats all became decimal floats, and the integers are filtered away, of course.
 And then since we're only looking for binary floats, we're not finding anything.

 But we can amend this function.
-So let's say we have a g which is also children for decimal values, and for that, we just check for membership in 645 or 1287.
+So let's say we have a g which is also contains decimal values, and for that, we just check for membership in 645 or 1287.
 And now we can run gd on x, and it matches all of these.
 So this considers 1 times 10 to the power 400 floating point, which is correct as to the internal representation.

 However, the problem specification also said none integer, and I'm sure you'll agree that 1 times 10 to the power 400 is very much an integer, not a non-integer.
 But this depends on how exactly you understand the problem.

 So a very simplistic understanding would be from a human perspective: well, it's an integer if it's just a bunch of digits together, possibly negative, and it's not an integer if you need a decimal point to write out the number.
 And we can write this in APL as well.

 So what we'll do is we'll format each number to a character vector, and we can look whether or not there is a dot in each of these.
 And if there's a dot in the character representation of the number, then it would be a non-integer number.
 This is not going to work when you use this scaled format with an e inside, but for normal numbers, it's going to work.

 You can also combine these two.
 Instead of running two loops, we can fuse the loops by saying we want membership, but we want the right argument to membership to be preprocessed with format.
 So this is a dot member of the format for each one of the numbers, and if there's a dot, then we want them; otherwise, we discard them.
 So we simply filter by that.
 And now we can try this on x, and we can see that the 1 times 10 to the power 400 is going to be filtered away.